mecid/mecid.github.io/_posts/2021-03-03-focusedvalue-and-focusedbinding-property-wrappers-in-swiftui.md

 The last year Apple has done a great job in terms of focus management in SwiftUI.
 We got a few new modifiers to set up an entry point for the focus system and programmatically handle focus changes.
 We still have some gaps, and I hope Apple will fill them during WWDC21.
 This week I want to talk about *FocusedValue* and *FocusedBinding* property wrappers.

-> To learn more about the basics of focus management in SwiftUI, take a look at my dedicated [post](/2020/12/02/focus-management-in-swiftui/).
+{% include friends.html %}

 #### FocusedValue
 *FocusedValue* property wrapper allows us to observe the value from the focused view or one of its ancestors.
 It works in a very similar way to the *Environment* property wrapper, but instead of observing the environment, it observes the view hierarchy's focused view.

+> To learn more about the basics of focus management in SwiftUI, take a look at my dedicated [post](/2020/12/02/focus-management-in-swiftui/).

 To start using this feature, you should first create a struct that conforms to *FocusedValueKey* to define the type of value you want to observe.
 Assume that we are working on the note-taking app, and we want to monitor the content of the focused note editor.
 Let's try to implement this.